omingle-og/ids-project/Readme.md

 # Simple-House-Price-Prediction-using-Machine-Learning

 This project uses a machine learning model to predict house prices based on various features.
-The backend is powered by Python and Flask, while the frontend is built using HTML, CSS, and JavaScript.
+The backend is powered by Python.

 ## Technologies